-The rights management in awork is based on general authorization roles and project roles.
+The permission management in awork is based on general permission roles and project roles.
 The general permission roles apply to the entire awork workspace and therefore also across projects.

 The rights of the project roles only apply to the projects where the user is assigned as a member of the project with the said role.

-You can find the rights management in the main menu under Settings > Rights Management.
+You can find the permission management in the main menu under Settings > Permissions.

 Create a new role

-To create a new role, simply click on the green Add button.
-Now you'll be able to choose a name for the role and decide whether you want to configure it yourself or use a template from awork.
-If you create a role from a template, you'll be able to customize it afterward.
+To create a new role, simply click on the blue + New Role-button.
+Now you will be able to choose a name for the role and decide whether you want to configure it yourself or use a template from awork.
+If you create a role from a template, you will be able to customise it afterward.

 Edit or delete a role